Florida Real Estate License Reciprocity: All States

 Case 1: Maria, an agent from Alabama

-• Day 1: Discovers that Alabama is part of Florida’s reciprocal states.
+• Day 1: Confirms that Alabama is part of Florida’s mutual recognition states.

-• Day 5: Submits her Florida real estate license reciprocity application.
+• Day 5: Submits her Florida mutual recognition application.

 Case 2: John, an agent from Illinois

-• Day 1: Begins preparation with online resources on Florida law.
+• Day 1: Begins reviewing Florida-specific real estate law.

 Required Documents & Application Process